Furano Skiing Area

 Ski Furano – Terrain Review

 Furano ski resort has great on-piste terrain for beginners through to advanced skiers and boarders.
 For advanced and expert riders, Furano skiing and snowboarding includes a wealth of off-piste terrain, and thankfully off-piste skiing is now tolerated by ski patrol.
-This is amazing that a Prince Resort could become so progressive because most other Prince ski resorts are stuck in a time warp and ban off-piste riding.
+This is amazing that a Prince Resort could become so progressive because a few other Prince ski resorts are stuck in a time warp and ban off-piste riding.

 The Furano ski area has two zones.
 One is called the Furano Zone (open late Nov to early May) which has the New Furano Prince Hotel at the base.
-The Kitanomine Zone (open mid Dec to late March) has the Kitanomine gondola station and lots of accommodation near the base including Fenix Furano opposite the gondola.
+The Kitanomine Zone (open mid to late Dec to late March) has the Kitanomine gondola station and lots of accommodation near the base including Fenix Furano opposite the gondola.
 The two zones are interconnected by a link run and lift.

 Furano skiing consists of beginner and intermediate runs at the base of each side of the mountain, with the steeper and deeper runs up higher.